 2. What are the benefits of the fellowship?

 The Kresge Artist Fellowship offers a no-strings-attached $25,000 monetary award and loads of professional practice opportunities.
-Through the fellowship I was able to establish relationships with organizations across the country, all of whom continue to support me and my endeavors to this day.
+Through the fellowship, I was able to establish relationships with organizations across the country, all of whom continue to support me and my endeavors to this day.
 My network grew tenfold overnight!
 I discovered a whole community of artists like me and collaborated with many of them.
 One of the greatest things was the exposure I received from people being excited about the art I wanted to make.
 Word of mouth served me well.
 Also, as a fellow, I continue to have access to resources.
 It’s literally the award that keeps on giving.

 With the fellowship, I was able to be mentored and receive insights into how to make a living as an artist.
-I was also able to establish a stronger online presence with an artist website and new photos.
-I organized a better home office, and purchased studio time.
+I was also able to establish a stronger online presence with an artist’s website and new photos.
+I organized a better home office and purchased studio time.
 The fellowship encouraged me to explore some new musical ideas I had previously only dreamed about doing.
-For example, I had an idea to create music which innovatively fused Operatic vocals with other genres.
+For example, I had an idea to create music that innovatively fused Operatic vocals with other genres.
 These opportunities gave me the confidence to bet on myself and ultimately led to grant support for my work, now entitled OperaSoul, which will premiere next year in 2020.